CodePath-Group-3/Group-Project/README.md

 **Required Must-have Stories**
 • User is able to login/logout
-• User is able to thumbs up/thumbs down a movie recommnded (like Tinder)
+• User is able to thumbs up/thumbs down a movie recommended (like Tinder)
-• A movie poster pops on every recommendation (like tinder) •Shows summary and rating is user taps on the movie poster
+• A movie poster pops on every recommendation (like tinder)
 • Generates a list of recommnded movies based on what the user liked

 **Optional Nice-to-have Stories**
 • Link to the movie trailer when the user taps the movie poster
-• User can create a profile.
+• User can create a profile
+• Shows summary and rating on detail view
-• Social interaction functionality.
+• Social interaction functionality

 ### 2. Screen Archetypes